deephdc/deep-releases/source/releases/genesis/index.rst

 helping to fix or improve the software you use.

-DEEP - HybridDataCloud project uses the `INDIGO Catch-All GGUS - Support Unit <https://wiki.egi.eu/wiki/GGUS:INDIGO_DataCloud_Catch-all_FAQ>`_ and the *deephdc-support@listas.csic.eu* for general support requests.
+DEEP - HybridDataCloud project uses the `INDIGO Catch-All GGUS - Support Unit <https://wiki.egi.eu/wiki/GGUS:INDIGO_DataCloud_Catch-all_FAQ>`_ and the *deep-support@listas.csic.eu* for general support requests.
 More details regarding each product support channels are provided in the respective products release pages.